wanpdsantos/wanpdsantos/README.md

 ### Hi there, 👋

-- 🔭 I have been working as engineer for 6 years in distinct projects and currently working as Cloud and Data Engineer.
+- 🔭 I have been working as software engineer for 8 years in distinct projects and currently working as Cloud and Data Engineer.
-- 👯 I am looking to collaborate on open source projects.
 - 🌱 I’m currently learning Golang and studying for AWS Solution Architect.
 - 📫 How to reach me: wanpdsantos@gmail.com